416 Fire: June

 The 416 Fire started around 10:00 a.m. on June 1, 2018, approximately 10 mi north of Durango, Colorado and west of Highway 550, adjacent to the tracks for the historic Durango and Silverton Narrow Gauge Railroad.
 By the morning of June 2, the fire had expanded into the San Juan National Forest and had burned an estimated 1100 acre.
 The highway was closed between milemarkers 34 and 48 for public safety and to allow firefighters to keep the fire from crossing the highway.
 County Road 250 was also closed.
 Evacuation orders were put in place for residents of Baker's Bridge at County Road 250 north to Electra Lake Road, where 825 structures are threatened.

 By the evening of June 3, the fire had grown to 2255 acre and was 10 percent contained.
-It expanded Hermosa Creek, prompting officials to issue pre-evacuation orders to the community of Hermosa.
+It expanded to Hermosa Creek, prompting officials to issue pre-evacuation orders to the community of Hermosa.
 The next day, the fire showed significant activity due to winds.
 Highway 550 was again closed due to heavy smoke and fire teams focused on building defensible spaces around buildings and using controlled burns as needed.
 The fire is at 10 percent containment.

 By June 5, new pre-evacuation orders were put in place for areas east of Hermosa due to southerly winds keeping the flames on the ridgeline on the slopes near the community.
 Temperatures were hotter than average and Forest Service personnel cited increased drought conditions as creating additional challenges.
 Crews continued to fight the fire using aerial support.

 The Burro Fire began on the opposite side of the Hermosa Creek Wilderness Area on June 8.
 As of July 2, 2018 the fire had spread to within 10 mi of the 416 fire and burned over 4000 acre.

 By June 29, the 416 fire had expanded to 41617 acre and was 37 percent contained.
 The fire continued moving north, with crews clearing and chipping brush piles along the Durango and Silverton Narrow Gauge Railroad.
 Burnouts continued in the southwest in No Buck Creek.